MrMothi/face-finder-local-fork/README.md

 **Project Begun on Aug 8th 2022**

 This web application is built using the React framework, along with various libaries such as Bootstrap.
-We use a face sorting algorithm by "**insert**" to help our application to allow users to upload an image to determine who the celebrity is then displays it to the user.
+We use a face sorting algorithm from "https://justadudewhohacks.github.io/face-api.js/docs/index.html" to help our application to allow users to upload an image to determine who the celebrity is then displays it to the user.
-Along with this there are some other features of the website such as "**insert or delete**".

 ## After Git Cloning the React Application from git